A-MAIN/OpenUtau-Greek-Dictionary/README.md

 Greek Dictionary for OpenUTAU, based on the Wikipron Dictionary modified for easier use

-this dictionary is meant to be used by the ds dict yaml file for a diffsinger bank, or any Greek CVVC utau bank as a seperate phonimizer is still being worked on.
+this dictionary is meant to be used by the ds dict yaml file for a diffsinger bank, or any Greek CVVC utau bank with the use of a phonemizer.

 the dictionary follows the OGSD Annotation (and Greeklish by extension), please follow the [Phoneme Guide](https://github.com/A-MAIN/Open-Greek-SinginDataset/blob/main/PHONEMEGUIDE.md) for any pronounciation examples.